Zhanbingli/ebook-The-Future-of-AI/README.md

 ## Project layout

-- `book.json` defines the GitBook metadata and points to the primary entry file at `docs/index.md`.
+- `book.json` defines the GitBook metadata and sets `docs/` as the content root for Honkit/GitBook.
-- `SUMMARY.md` lists every chapter in reading order and drives the left-hand navigation.
+- `docs/SUMMARY.md` lists every chapter in reading order and drives the left-hand navigation.
-- `docs/index.md` provides the title page; additional sections (foreword, epilogue, conclusion) live directly in `docs/`.
+- `docs/README.md` provides the title page; additional sections (foreword, epilogue, conclusion) live directly in `docs/`.
 - `docs/chapters/` holds one Markdown file per numbered chapter, already split from the source manuscript.

 ## Getting started